 - Enter the recipient, subject, and body information.

 - Check the box to the left of Request a Read Receipt.

 - Click the Send button.

 Our article continues below with additional information and pictures of these steps.

 As more and more important information is transmitted electronically through email, the individuals that send that email can find themselves in situations where they wonder if the email has actually been read.

-This can lead you to trying to learn how to request a read receipt in Outlook 2010.
-A read receipt can provide a means to determine that a message has been opened, which can help you to confirm that the message did not end up in a spam folder, or that the recipient did not delete it without opening in.
+This can lead you to try to learn how to request a read receipt in Outlook 2010.
+A read receipt can provide a means to determine that a message has been opened, which can help you to confirm that the message did not end up in a spam folder or that the recipient did not delete it without opening it.

 So, if you have decided to send read receipts despite their potential nosiness and despite the fact that you are unlikely to receive confirmation even if the person does read the message, then you can use the following tutorial to attach a read receipt to a message in Outlook 2010.